jkuatdsc/form-builder/README.md

 }
 ```
 Here is what the `Credentials` data class looks like.
 Take note of how the property names correspond to the field values
-passed when instantiating the form.
+passed when instantiating the form state.

 ```Kotlin
 data class Credentials(